pulumi/docs/README.md

 PKGS=yourpackagename ./scripts/run_typedoc.sh
 ```

-Docs for additional packages can be added by updating `./scripts/run_typedoc.sh` to include the package, and then updating `./config.toml` to include the package in the TOC as a `[[menu.reference]]` entry.
+Docs for additional packages can be added by updating `./scripts/run_typedoc.sh` to include the package, and then updating `./config.yml` to include the package in the website table of contents as a menu entry.

-## Updating resource docs
+## Generating resource docs

 > Resource docs are only available for providers for which we can generate a Pulumi schema.